morph-l2/morph-doc/docs/build-on-morph/developer-resources/node-operation/full-node/1-run-in-docker.md

 This command will also generate the `secret-jwt.txt` file under **Home** directory for the authentication during RPC calls between the execution client and consensus client.

 :::note
 The instructions outlined above detail the procedure for running a full node on the mainnet.
-To set up and operate a Holesky node, please refer to [Run a Holesky Node](#run-a-holesky-node).
+To set up and operate a Holesky node, you have to [sync node from snapshot](#sync-node-from-snapshot).
 :::

 ## Advanced Usage